 Next, reduce the heat to medium and add the cream cheese and milk.
 Continue cooking, stirring constantly until the cream cheese has melted into the milk to form a sauce.
 The sauce will thicken.
-Do not leave unattended and continue to stir; the cream cheese sauce will burn easily.
+Do not leave it unattended and continue to stir; the cream cheese sauce will burn easily.

 Once thickened, remove from heat and stir in the freshly chopped parsley.
 Serve immediately.
-Now, I told it was easy!
+Now, I told you it was easy!
 Just wait until you taste this.
 You will want to make it over and over and over and over again!

 KEEPING THIS DISH WARM

-If for some reason you cannot serve this Cream Cheese Corn as soon as it is prepared, I would suggest to not make it ahead of time, or once prepared, transfer the entire dish to a slow cooker and place the lid on.
+If for some reason you cannot serve this Cream Cheese Corn as soon as it is prepared, I would suggest you not make it ahead of time, or once prepared, transfer the entire dish to a slow cooker and place the lid on.
 Turn the heat to low and keep the dish warm.
 This will prevent the cream cheese from hardening.

 As I have mentioned previously, we live in the city.
-Sure, we can buy fresh corn almost any time of the year, but it’s difficult to find corn outside of August and September that has not traveled thousands of miles to get here.
+Sure, we can buy fresh corn almost any time of the year, but it’s difficult to find corn outside of August and September that has not travelled thousands of miles to get here.